tkhyn/dirsync/README.rst

 --ctime                 Also takes into account the source file\'s creation
                         time (Windows) or the source file\'s last metadata change (Unix)
+--content               Takes into account ONLY content of files.
+                        Synchronize ONLY different files.
+                        At two-way synchronization source files content
---ignore, -x patterns   Regex patterns to ignore --only, -o patterns     Regex patterns to include (exclude every other) --exclude, -e patterns  Regex patterns to exclude
+                        have priority if destination and source are existed --ignore, -x patterns   Regex patterns to ignore --only, -o patterns     Regex patterns to include (exclude every other) --exclude, -e patterns  Regex patterns to exclude